sarthakitaliya/Savvio/README.md

 # Savvio

+## 🚧 Project Status

+This project is currently under active development.
+Features and UI may change frequently.
+Stay tuned for updates!

 **Savvio** is a minimal, fast bookmarking platform focused on making saving and organizing content effortless.

 - Chrome Extension (Vite + React)